Skip to main content

 // Log the deployed contract's address

-console.log("Soulbound token deployed at:", soulbound.address);
+console.log("Soulbound token deployed at:", soulbound.target);

 }